-Finding out folder sizes and searching for files/folders, conveniently enough to be of any practical use has always been a challenge, so here is a nifty little tool from us at dumblebots to do just that!
+Finding out folder sizes from the command-line in a convenient manner continues to be a challenge, so here is a nifty little tool from Dumblebots to do just that.

 You can specify the folder on which to scan, either with its absolute or relative path.

 To run on current folder –

 To run on any folder (including root) –

 fss provides additional options as follows –

 --recursive.
 The maximum depth can be provided as the next argument.